Documentation

 Set environment variables

 Use environment variables anywhere in the configuration file by enclosing them in ${}.
 For strings, variables must be in quotes (for example, "test_${STR_VAR}").
-For numbers and Booleans, variables must be unquoted (for example, ${INT_VAR}, ${BOOL_VAR}).
+For numbers and booleans, variables must be unquoted (for example, ${INT_VAR}, ${BOOL_VAR}).

-You can also set environment variables using the Linux export command: export password=mypassword
+You can also set environment variables using the Linux export command:

 Note: Use a secret store or environment variables to store sensitive credentials.